 Black Tech Week, an inclusive tech conference focused on empowering entrepreneurs of color, is set to return to Cincinnati from July 18–20.
 “There isn’t a single DEI talk at Black Tech Week.
 That’s by design,” Brian Brackeen shared on Twitter. “‘No DEI talks’ are something that we are proud of.”
 Brian Brackeen is the founder of facial recognition software company Kairos and managing partner at Cincinnati-based venture capital fund Lightship Capital, which invests in companies led by underepresented founders.
 He is also the organizer of Black Tech Week.
 “Black Tech

 Black women have long faced hair discrimination in the workplace, from hiring practices to daily interactions.
-The 2023 CROWN Workplace Research study found that : Black women’s hair is 2.5 times more likely to be perceived as unprofessional More than half of Black women felt the need to wear straight hair for job interviews 1 in 5 Black women aged 25-34 had been sent home from work because of their hair 1 in 4 Black women believe they were denied a job because of their hair People with more tightly coiled hair
+The 2023 CROWN Workplace Research study found that Black women’s hair is 2.5 times more likely to be perceived as unprofessional, with more than half of Black women feeling the need to wear straight hair for job interviews.
+As many as 1 in 5 Black women aged 25-34 reported that they had been sent home from work because of their hair, and 1 in 4 Black women believe they were denied a job because of their

 34-year-old Jamira Burley, a Strategic Initiatives Lead at Apple, has come up with a truly inventive way to navigate her career.
 For the past ten years, Burley has been operating with a secret weapon—a fictional personal assistant named Matt.
 Creating Matt Burley told the Business Insider that it all started when she received an email assuming that a male assistant managed her contact email.
 But, instead of correcting the assumption, she decided to roll with it and embraced the persona of Matt.
 “Having “Matt” on my side — a person